Azure/cortana-intelligence-quality-assurance/Automated Deployment Guide/README.md

 #### Estimated Provisioning Time: <Guide type="EstimatedTime">30 Minutes</Guide>
 <Guide type="Description">
-The Cortana Intelligence Suite provides advanced analytics tools through Microsoft Azure — data ingestion, data storage, data processing and advanced analytics components — all of the essential elements for building a Quality Assurance for Manufacturing solution.
+Cortana Intelligence provides advanced analytics tools through Microsoft Azure — data ingestion, data storage, data processing and advanced analytics components — all of the essential elements for building a Quality Assurance for Manufacturing solution.

 The solution is implemented in the cloud, using the flexible on-line Microsoft Azure platform that decouples infrastructure components (data ingestion, storage, data movement, visualization) from analytics engine that supports modern DS languages like R and Python.
 The solution modeling component can thus be retrained as needed and be implemented using high performance Azure Machine Learning algorithms, or open source (R/Python) libraries, or from a third-party solution vendor.